Making Milk Raw Again

-Our family has been consuming raw milk for over a decade at the time of this writing being updated.
+Our family has been personally consuming raw milk for over 12 years at the time of this article being updated.
 That has included four full term pregnancies, a healing from lactose-intolerance, and all of our children consuming it from reliable sources from one year of age onward.
 We have yet to experience anything but delicious milk and happy tummies, with a boost of probiotics in every sip.

 The Elephant (Cow) in the Room

 I see a specific argument rather consistently amongst the inter-webs.
-It’s the argument that because the dairy industry is so corrupt and absolutely horrific (partial truth) and that because cow’s milk is made for sustaining a growing calf, that it holds no nutritional or moral benefits to our body.
-I’m going to upset vegans everywhere now...this is an absolutely ridiculous notion.
+It’s the argument that because the (entire) dairy industry is so corrupt and absolutely horrific and that cow’s milk is made for sustaining a growing calf, that it holds no nutritional or moral benefits to our human bodies.
+This is an absolutely ridiculous notion.
 Why?
-Because conventional dairy is not the only option you have out there.
+Because conventional dairy is not the only option you have to provide your household's dairy needs.
 There are small dairy farms that work day in and out to provide sustainable agriculture that actually benefits the environment, their own families, as well as yours and mine.
 You can find local sources almost anywhere in the United States by visiting RealMilk.com (as long as it’s legal, there are unfortunately still a few states that the sale of raw milk is still illegal to purchase).

-The argument that expresses that cow’s milk is made to grow baby calves, and that’s why you “shouldn’t” consume it as a human sadly dismisses not only the incredible amount of benefits that we can obtain from it, but also ignores the biblical fact that God gave us dominion over animals on this planet.
+The argument that expresses that cow’s milk is made to grow baby calves sadly dismisses not only the incredible amount of benefits that we can obtain from it, but also ignores the biblical fact that God gave us dominion over animals on this planet.
 Does that mean we should go on and bury our heads in the sand while animals are treated with cruelty and horrific circumstances?
 Of course not.
 As a Christian, I hold a conscious obligation here that requires me to think deeper than “my milk comes from the shelf in the grocery store” and actually choose to acknowledge the process of how it arrived there.
-Which brings me to…
+Which brings me to my next point.

 The Truth Behind Conventional Dairy Farms

 Now, if you think about it, you might start becoming interested in digging a little further.
 When you start digging, you might learn these cows are treated like milk machines and nothing more, nothing less.
-They are forced to breed and then their calves are removed from them (also by force) to continue the cycle of producing milk.
-Infections like mastitis run rampant and therefore antibiotics are widely used (and then yes, ends up in the milk you’re drinking).
-The only antibiotics that make their way into our bodies are not just from prescriptions.
+They are forced to breed on a continuous of producing milk most often not stepping foot on the other side of the fence where green grass awaits them.
+Infections like mastitis can run rampant in these conditions and therefore antibiotics are widely used (and then yes, often ends up in the milk you’re drinking).
+Antibiotics make their way into our bodies from many other avenues than just prescriptions from the pharmacy.

-Nine times out of ten, this is where the milk available on grocery store shelves comes from that you pickup without thinking about week after week, month after month.
+Nine times out of ten, this is where the milk available on grocery store shelves comes from.
+We pick it up without thinking week after week, month after month.
 This is not sustainable for the animals, the environment, the soil, or even your own health.
-Just a little bit of research outside of this blog post will provide you with the videos and the evidence that backs up what I am sharing with you.
+Just a little bit of research outside of this article will provide you with the videos and the evidence that backs up what I am sharing with you.

 Denaturing a Perfect Food

 So these cows are milked, and then what?
 Milk is bottled up and sent to the store?
-Nope, sadly there’s a lot more that happens from here (though, thankfully the cows “job” is done at this point).
+Nope, sadly there’s a lot more that happens from here.
 Once the cow is milked, the milk is then sent off to be processed.
 What do I mean by processed?
 Well, first it is pasteurized and homogenized.
-Ever notice those labels on your milk?
-They’re there, but what do they mean, exactly?
+I'm sure you've noticed those labels on your milk and other dairy products from the store.
+They’ve "always" been there, but what do they mean, exactly?

 Pasteurization is the process in which raw milk is heated for a period of time to kill “harmful” bacteria.
 Let’s pause and address the FDA’s concern with raw milk.
 They claim that “pasteurization kills harmful organisms responsible for such diseases as listeriosis, typhoid fever, tuberculosis, diphtheria, Q fever, and brucellosis.”
-They refuse to acknowledge the truth about raw milk.
 Now consider the thousands of Americans that consume raw dairy on a regular basis for years on end and have never experienced these issues.
-(As I write this, I’m personally pregnant with our third baby and have been consuming raw milk consistently since before and through each of my pregnancies and have stayed perfectly healthy.)
 Which poses this question: If there’s nothing unsafe about raw milk, why did pasteurization become the norm?
 The conditions the cows live in are naturally a huge culprit.
 Can you imagine the possibilities for disease and sanitation, etc. in the previously mentioned conditions?
-Is it possible that is the issue, not the raw milk itself?
-My whole-hearted opinion is yes.
+Is it possible that the living conditions at conventional, large-scale dairies is the issue, not the raw milk itself?
+My whole-hearted inclination is to say yes.
 This causes me to pause and question the FDA’s intentions as a whole as well as the truth about raw milk.

 RealMilk.com defends the safety of raw milk perfectly here: